 To introduce Rock Studies we have created a video that describes the parts of the program and related academic requirements.

 The Rock Studies program replaces the former general education program, Liberal Studies.
 If you are a student who needs to find out which program you should follow, or if you are an Adviser who needs to find out whether a student should follow Rock Studies or Liberal Studies, please see the drop-down menu below for clarification.

-Because some majors prescribe specific courses within Rock Studies, students should keep a current Rock Audit report (available via MySRU) and their prospective major's Curriculum Guide next to a Rock Studies Guide while they make course selections with their Academic Advisers.
+Some specific majors have been given permission to substitute courses within Rock Studies.
+Therefore, students should keep a current Rock Audit report (available via MySRU) and their prospective major's Curriculum Guide next to a Rock Studies Guide while they make course selections with their Academic Advisers.

 Students who are seeking to transfer to Slippery Rock, and have questions about how they might prepare for Rock Studies, should get in touch with the Admissions office for course suggestions and further guidance.
-Transfer students will start to enter SRU under Rock Studies in in the Summer and Fall terms of 2021.
-Until then, students will continue to transfer in under the latest iteration of the Liberal Studies Program.
+As of Summer and Fall terms of 2021, transfer students will be enrolled in Rock Studies.

 Why the New Rock Studies?

 A common desire expressed by students is that their learning has "relevance."
 They, very naturally, want to understand how what they learn relates to other knowledge they have and to their worlds.

 The term we use for this process is "integration."
 The program's design encourages students to relate the learning they are doing among their courses, to "integrate" the knowledge and skills in one course with the learning in other courses and the world around them.
 The program will provide thematic interdisciplinary connections to guide students toward thinking critically and creatively, and to use knowledge from diverse places as they confront and analyze issues and problems.